-In order to study these practical problems in climate prediction we must make a realistic approximation to expected forcing.
+To study these practical problems in climate prediction we must make a realistic approximation to expected forcing.
 The step function approximation for the radiative forcing has provided a simple tool with which to investigate the ways that uncertainties in physical factors impact the time dependence of the PDF of the surface temperature.
 However, in reality the forcing is expected to rise steadily with time for the next decades, and we now examine the evolution of the temperature PDF for this case.

 The simplest approximation is that the forcing grows linearly with time.
 We first predict some features of the PDF of surface temperature that will result from a known $\Delta R_F(t) = V_F t$; in a later section we consider the impacts of uncertainty in the parameter V_F .
-Figure 8a,b show the PDF and CDF of the climate response to a ramp forcing, given uncertainty in f_a .
+Figures 8a,b show the PDF and cumulative distribution function (CDF) of the climate response to a ramp forcing, given uncertainty in f_a .

 Equations (7) and (8) characterize the evolution of the PDF and CDF of temperature under ramp forcing.
-The terms in the probability flux are shown in Figure 9, and $U{spread}(t)$ can be diagnosed from Figure 9b.
+The terms in the probability flux are shown in Fig. 9, and $U{\rm spread}(t)$ can be diagnosed from Figs. 9a and 9b.
 In contrast to the step function case, this spreading rate now increases with time, due to the acceleration of the high temperature tail.
-As before, because of the smallness of the parameter X, the explicit time dependent term in (2) is small compared with the other terms so that for any V_F the sum of the second and third terms in this equation should be approximately linear in time.
+As before, because of the smallness of the parameter X, the explicit time-dependent term in (2) is small compared with the other terms so that for any V_F the sum of the second and third terms in this equation should be approximately linear in time.

-As a rough approximation to the temperature evolution on a trajectory with fixed (f_a, f_o) after the first fifty years or so is, $T(t) \approx \lambda_0 V_F t/(1 - f_a - f_o) \equiv \lambda_0 V_F t/(1 - f)$.
-The relative uncertainty in temperature associated with relative uncertainty in feedback $\delta f/\bar{f}$ is $\delta T(t)/\bar{T}(t) \approx \delta f(1-\bar{f})^{-1}$, independent of V_F .
+A rough approximation to the temperature evolution on a trajectory with fixed (f_a, f_o) after the first 50 years or so is $T(t) \approx \lambda_0 V_F t / (1 - f_a - f_o) \equiv \lambda_0 V_F t / (1 - f)$ (see also Gregory and Forster 2008).
+Therefore, the relative uncertainty in temperature associated with relative uncertainty in feedback $\delta f/\overline{f}$ is $\delta T(t)/\overline{T}(t) \approx \delta f(1-\overline{f})^{-1}$, independent of V_F .
 For our standard parameters, this relative error is approximately 0.3.

-4.1 How well can we predict when the temperature will reach a given value?
+a.
+How well can we predict when the temperature will reach a given value?